Bargaining with Absentmindedness: Analysis

-The respondent has some bargaining power in the mixed equilibrium.
-Since the respondent is unaware of the calendar time, he can rationally reject greedy offers with some probability even if he is at the trade deadline.
-The respondent's randomization disciplines the proposer to make fair offers in the final period of the game with some probability.
-One could also capture this intuition by considering an alternative model, where the respondent has perfect recall but does not know the trade deadline.
-This model is also interesting, and we suspect there are equilibria featuring delay.
-One complication that arises in that model is that the proposer can signal information about the calendar time, and the set of equilibria may be large.
+The respondent has some bargaining power in the mixing equilibrium.
+Since the respondent is unaware of the calendar time, he can rationally reject his least preferred offer with some probability even if he is at the trade deadline.
+The respondent's randomization disciplines the proposer to make favorable offers to the respondent in the final period of the game with some probability.

-In the mixed equilibrium, there is potentially substantial delay.
-The respondent strategy $p_G^*=2/3$ also does not depend on $T$ or $\delta$ (so long as $\delta\geq\underline{\delta}(T)$), so delay persists even as $T\to\infty$ and $\delta\to1$.
+In the mixing equilibrium, there is potentially substantial delay.
+The respondent strategy $p^*=u_R^P/u_P^P$ also does not depend on $T$ or $\delta$ (so long as $\delta\geq\underline{\delta}(T)$), so delay persists even as $T\to\infty$ and $\delta\to1$.
 The following corollary characterizes several immediate facts regarding the probability of delay, the probability a deal falls through, and the distribution over trade dates.